-8. GEF support in climate change was limited but critical in raising awareness about mitigation and adaptation issues.
+GEF support in climate change was limited but critical in raising awareness about mitigation and adaptation issues.
 The development of energy policies and laws was mostly observed in the area of renewable energy and energy efficiency.
-The impact was most visible in countries with high ownership (Philippines, Egypt) or highly vulnerable to climate change (Latin America and Caribbean countries).
+The impact was most visible in countries with high ownership (the Philippines, Egypt) or highly vulnerable to climate change (Latin America and Caribbean countries).
 In a limited number of cases there was a mismatch in priorities, where countries had climate change adaptation as the main priority, at a time when this was still peripheral to GEF funding.
-In other cases, a number of climate change projects were still enabling activities (i.e. Sierra Leone).
+In other cases, a number of climate change projects were still enabling activities (i.e., Sierra Leone).

-9. In Egypt, Vietnam and the Philippines, GEF has been the lead institution in introducing climate change issues and in building national capacities.
-A GEF project (Energy Efficiency Improvement and Greenhouse Gas Reduction Project - GEF ID 267) led to the development of energy efficiency standards and labels for electrical appliances (a ministerial decree issued in 2002-03), energy efficiency codes for new residential, commercial, and industrial buildings, and a draft energy efficiency law in Egypt.
+In Egypt, Vietnam, and the Philippines, GEF has been the lead institution in introducing climate change issues and in building national capacities.
+A GEF project (Energy Efficiency Improvements and Greenhouse Gas Reductions, GEF ID 267) led to the development of energy efficiency standards and labels for electrical appliances (a ministerial decree issued in 2002-03), energy efficiency codes for new residential, commercial, and industrial buildings, and a draft energy efficiency law in Egypt.
 A significant achievement of this project is that the ministerial decree now obligates manufacturers and importers to abide by the specifications and label their products with energy consumption information.
-The projects in Vietnam and the Philippines have been documented in the case studies section.
+The projects in Vietnam and the Philippines are documented in chapter 3.